jared-bloomer/bootstrap-repo/README.md

 For the full help of this script please run `./bootstrap_repo.py -h`

-For most cases you can simply run `./bootstrap_repo.py -r True -o my-organization-name`
+For most cases you can simply run `./bootstrap_repo.py -r my-repo-name -o my-organization-name -l MIT`